aeverall/seestar/README.md

 # Repickle the class instance
 file_info.pickleInformation()
 ```
-Once you have pickled the *surveyname*_fileinfo.pickle file, the selection function will be able to use those file locations and structures.
+Once you have pickled the SURVEY-NAME_fileinfo.pickle file, the selection function will be able to use those file locations and structures.

 ### Calculating SF probability